perrybutler/WP-OAuth/readme.txt

 3. The Login page can easily be customized.

 == Changelog ==

+= 0.3.1 =
+= Fixes =
+* The wp_login action now properly passes the $user for improved compatibility with other plugins such as Simple History.

+= 0.3 =
+= Fixes =
+* Now uses site_url instead of SERVER_NAME which should reflect a more accurate redirect_url.
+* Settings page improvements.

 = 0.2.2 =
 = New features / enhancements =